Skip to main content

 • MLC-LLM.
 An ML compiler and high-performance deployment engine for LLMs.
 It is built on top of Apache TVM and requires compilation and weight conversion before serving models.
 MLC-LLM can be used for a wide range of hardware platforms, supporting AMD, NVIDIA, Apple, and Intel GPUs across Linux, Windows, macOS, iOS, Android, and web browsers.

 • Ollama.
 A user-friendly local inference tool built on top of llama.cpp.
 It’s designed for simplicity and ease of use, ideal for running models on your laptop with minimal setup.
 However, Ollama is mainly used for single-request use cases.
 Unlike runtimes like vLLM or SGLang, it doesn’t support concurrent requests.
-This difference matters since many inference optimizations, such as paged attention, KV caching, and dynamic batching, are only effective when handling multiple requests in parallel.
+This difference matters since many inference optimizations, such as paged attention, prefix caching, and dynamic batching, are only effective when handling multiple requests in parallel.

 Why you might need multiple inference runtimes?